sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    Currently when systemd intends to start/stop/wait-for a service, it calls a feature specific bash script (e.g. /usr/bin/snmp.sh).
 This script ensures all the rules are met and eventually calls corresponding docker commands to start/stop/wait to start/stop or wait on the container.

-   With this proposal, for features configured as managed by kubernetes, container start/stop commands would add/remove label `<feature name>_enabled=true` and use docker start/stop for locally managed containers.
+   But start/stop of a kube deployed containers are done through add/remove of `<feature name>_enabled=true` label and use `docker start/stop` only for local containers.
    In case of container wait, use container-id instead of name.

    To accomplish this, the docker commands are replaced as listed below.